What is a Wetland?

 Wetlands play an integral role in the ecology of the watershed.
 The combination of shallow water, high levels of nutrients and primary productivity is ideal for the development of organisms that form the base of the food web and feed many species of fish, amphibians, shellfish and insects.
 Many species of birds and mammals rely on wetlands for food, water and shelter, especially during migration and breeding.

 Wetlands’ microbes, plants and wildlife are part of global cycles for water, nitrogen and sulfur.
-Furthermore, scientists are beginning to realize that atmospheric maintenance may be an additional wetlands’ function.
+Furthermore, scientists think atmospheric maintenance may be another wetland function.
 Wetlands store carbon within their plant communities and soil instead of releasing it to the atmosphere as carbon dioxide.
 Thus, wetlands help to moderate global climate conditions.